Esri/workflowmanager-createjob-widget/README.md

 * Create a Web AppBuilder application and include the WorkflowManager widget into your application.

 ## Dev setup
-This is to setup a continuous integration setup for a development environent.
+This is to setup a continuous integration setup using Grunt for a development environment.

 Prerequisites:
 * [npm](https://www.npmjs.com/package/npm) which comes installed with [Node.js](https://nodejs.org/en/download/)